ganiyuolalekan/ganiyuolalekan.github.io/_posts/2020-08-31-whai-is-intelligence?.md

 There are actually many definitions of Intelligence.
 My favourite definition is that of the American researcher [Alexander D. Wissner-Gross](https://en.wikipedia.org/wiki/Alexander_Wissner-Gross)

 > F = T ∇ S
 >
-> Intelligence is a force, F, that acts so as to maximize future freedom of action.
-It acts to maximize future freedom of action, or keep options open, with some strength T, with the diversity of possible accessible futures, S, up to some future time horizon, τ.
-In short, intelligence doesn't like to get trapped
+> Intelligence is a force, F, that acts
+> so as to maximize future freedom of action.
+> It acts to maximize future freedom of action,
+> or keep options open, with some strength T,
+> with the diversity of possible accessible futures,
+> S, up to some future time horizon, τ.
+In short,
+> intelligence doesn't like to get trapped

 Another definition I admire is that of cognitive psychologist Reuven Feuerstein [https://en.wikipedia.org/wiki/Reuven_Feuerstein]

-> Intelligence is the unique propensity of human beings to change or modify the structure of their cognitive functioning to adapt to the changing demands of a life situation
+> Intelligence is the unique propensity
+> of human beings to change or modify
+> the structure of their cognitive functioning
+> to adapt to the changing demands of a life situation

 From the definitions and highlights above, it is reasonable to state that Intelligence is dependent on four (4) major factors:

-    1. The environment: This is the field, situation or problem an agent is faced with.
+1. **The environment**: This is the field, situation or problem an agent is faced with.

-    2. The objective or aim: This is the end goal.
+2. **The objective or aim**: This is the end goal.
 That is, what the end of Intelligence is suppose to yield.

-    3. The experience: This is a result of an agents constant interaction with an environment.
+3. **The experience**: This is a result of an agents constant interaction with an environment.

-    4. The underlying understanding: This is the comprehension of the underlying component of the environment.
+4. **The underlying understanding**: This is the comprehension of the underlying component of the environment.

 Thus it is save to conclude that _Intelligence is the result or outcome of acting on the compilation of thoughts based on the understanding of the environment and objective, with experience._